DocVM1/optimus/README.md

 * Understand what you're trying to ask
 * Suggest **missing details** that would make the prompt more complete

-It’s fast, lightweight, and free.
+It’s fast and free.
 Built for anyone who talks to LLMs.

 ---